aviate-labs/oko/CMD.md

 Expects `{org}/{repo}`, i.e. if you want to install the package at https://github.com/internet-computer/testing.mo you will have to pass `internet-computer/testing.mo` to the first argument.

+Instead of specifying a specific version, `latest` can be used.

 Name aliases: `gh`

 ```shell